Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Why is there star between the unread count and the total count for some folders?

-To enable IMAP Push, all you need to do is turn on “Enable IMAP Push” for the account.
-To open: long press the account in the main window (account list) and choose “Options and Folders”, then “Account options”.
+Long press on the account in the main window (account list) and choose “Options and Folders”, then “Folders”.

-In addition, there are application-level settings to enable or disable IMAP Push, and/or restrict it to WiFi (e.g. use IMAP Push over WiFi when at home or at work, but don’t waste mobile traffic and battery juice while en route).
+In addition, there is an account level option to restrict push mail to WiFi (e.g. use Push mail over WiFi when at home or at work, but avoid wasting mobile traffic and battery power while en route).
+To access, please long press on the account -> options and folders -> account options, it’s right next to the “enable push mail” checkbox.

 AquaMail tries to do things “by the book” and therefore follows this.

-There is way to remove the icon in the app’s settings (the setting is under “Look and Feel”).
-When the icon is disabled, the app will use its own tricks to stay in memory and avoid getting killed.
+There is way to remove the notification in the app’s settings (the setting is under “Look and Feel”).
+When the notification disabled, the app will use its own tricks to stay in memory and avoid getting killed.

 Can I make the app start in the Smart Inbox or some other folder?